 Duration: 1 Round

 You point your finger toward a creature within range and whisper a message.
 The target (and only the target) hears the message and can reply in a whisper that only you can hear.

 You can cast this spell through solid objects if you are familiar with the target and know it is beyond the barrier.

 Magical silence, 1 foot of stone, 1 inch of common metal, a thin sheet of lead, or 3 feet of wood blocks the spell.
 The spell doesn’t have to follow a straight line and can travel freely around corners or through openings.

-The description for Message outlines it’s benefits as well as the versatility.
+The description for Message outlines its benefits as well as its versatility.
 Low-level parties generally don’t have access to magic items that duplicate this function, so the cantrip comes in handy often.

 The limit is the range and, of course, the limited obstructions that block it.

 Message is a great cantrip for roleplay and practical use in-game.